 Additionally, most self-directed IRA custodians don’t include any asset valuation fees.

 Annual Self-Directed IRA Services

 Important self-directed IRA services involve make sure that the self-directed IRA structure remains in full IRS compliance.
 That’s why it is important to work with a reputable and experience facilitation firm, such as IRA Financial Group, that can help you navigate the IRS rules and provide you the necessary types of self-directed IRA services you need.

 Self-directed IRA services should include:

-- Assistance with Disqualified Person and Prohibited Transaction Rules from in-house tax attorneys and CPAs.
+- Assistance with Disqualified Person and Prohibited Transaction Rules from in-house tax attorneys.

-- Consultation services on the UBTI and UDFI rules from in-house tax attorneys and CPAs.
+- Consultation services on the UBTI and UDFI rules from in-house tax attorneys.

 - Access to experts who can provide relevant updates in the law relevant to your self-directed IRA.